rgranadosd/apikombat/README.md

 - See `virus-game/api-card-game/README.md` for technical notes on the MTG engine adaptation.

 Keep this README updated whenever new modules, assets, or documentation land in the repository.

+## Launch scripts overview

+- `./run_api_game.sh` – Uses your current Python 3 interpreter, activates `venv/` if it already exists, verifies `pygame-ce` and `sortedcontainers`, clears `__pycache__` folders, and finally runs `python3 virus_game.py`.
+Ideal when you just need the essentials to restart the GUI quickly.
+- `./run_game.sh` – Guarantees a deterministic environment by creating `venv/` when missing, installing *all* packages listed in `requirements.txt`, and optionally launching in autorun mode (`./run_game.sh --autorun`).
+Use this when setting up from scratch or when you want the full dependency set refreshed.